MicrosoftDocs/win32/desktop-src/Debug/about-imagehlp.md

 ---
-Description: 'The ImageHlp functions are used mostly by programming tools, application setup utilities, and other programs that need access to the data contained in a PE image.' ms.assetid: '831d7bb2-bf01-4422-a940-173f9856a513'
+Description: The ImageHlp functions are used mostly by programming tools, application setup utilities, and other programs that need access to the data contained in a PE image. ms.assetid: 831d7bb2-bf01-4422-a940-173f9856a513
 title: About ImageHlp
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # About ImageHlp